af-lab/histone-catalogue/README.md

 ---------------------

-By default, SCons will download new data from the Entrez Gene database, analyse it, and prepare PDF's of both the short report and published paper.
+By default, SCons will download new data from the Entrez Gene database, analyse it, and prepare a ready to publish PDF of the paper.
 Each of these is a different target and SCons can be used to process only part of them.
 The different target names are:

     data        - download new data (requires email) analysis    - analyse data
-    report      - prepare PDF of short report of the analysis publication - prepare PDF of the published paper
+    publication - prepare PDF of the published paper

 Not specifying any target, calling `scons` on its own, is equivalent to